gruppe-adler/TvT_MoneyInTheMist.Altis/README.md

 * the *Briefcase* or its carrier is in a vehicle
 * no one is carrying the *Briefcase*

+Notes about interacting with the *Briefcase*:

+* while on the ground, it can be picked up with ACE-Interaction
+* the carrier can not sprint
+* if the carrier is killed, loses consciousness, surrenders or takes out a weapon, he will drop the *Briefcase*
+* the *Briefcase* can not be loaded into vehicles by itself, but the carrier can mount a vehicle without dropping it
+* if the carrier is killed or loses consciousness while inside a vehicle, the *Briefcase* will fall out of the vehicle
+* the carrier can give the *Briefcase* to another player by ACE-Interacting with that player
+* the carrier can drop the *Briefcase* with ACE-Selfinteraction

 ## The Courier